-Peugeot e-Expert electric van: price, spec and details
+Peugeot e-Expert electric van: prices, specs and details

 Peugeot's mid-size e-Expert electric van gets two battery sizes, three load lengths and a starting price of just over £25,000

-The Peugeot e-Expert has been launched with a choice of battery sizes, three load lengths, two body styles and a range of up to 211 miles.
-It's on sale now, with prices running from £25,053 for the entry-level panel-van version to £34,070 for the crew-cab model.
+The Peugeot e-Expert medium-sized electric van offers a choice of two battery sizes, three load lengths, two body styles and a range of up to 211 miles.
+It's on sale now, with prices starting at £32,450 before the government's plug-in van grant has been deducted.

-Like other pure-electric and plug-in hybrid vans, the e-Expert has been created with urban users in mind, in the context of increasing pollution legislation and low-emissions zones implementation in cities.
-The e-Expert is a sister model to the already-revealed Vauxhall Vivaro-e and Citroen e-Dispatch, and joins the smaller Partner and larger Boxer in Peugeot’s zero-emissions commercial vehicle line-up.
+Like other pure-electric and plug-in hybrid vans, the e-Expert has been created with urban users in mind, in the context of anti-pollution legislation and low-emissions zones appearing in cities.
+The e-Expert is a sister model to the Vauxhall Vivaro-e, Toyota Proace Electric and Citroen e-Dispatch, and joins the smaller Partner and larger Boxer in Peugeot’s zero-emissions commercial vehicle line-up.

 At first glance, the e-Expert is almost indistinguishable from its diesel counterpart.
 Apart from the charging port on the front wing, blue-tinted badging and unique grille, the electric van is visually identical.
 Inside, the instrument display has been tweaked to show things like energy flow and consumption, battery level, and an on-board computer detailing trip information and remaining range.

-Equipment-wise, Professional adds a seven-inch capacitive colour touchscreen with DAB, Bluetooth, Apple CarPlay, Android Auto and a coffee-break alert.
+Standard kit includes cruise control with a variable speed limiter, remote central locking with deadlocking, daytime running lights, a full steel bulkhead and a seven-inch colour touchscreen with DAB, Bluetooth, Apple CarPlay, Android Auto and a coffee-break alert.
 Also included is a dual passenger bench seat with fold-up outer seats, a fold-down writing table in the central seat back and added storage features.

-Depending on specification, the e-Expert can charge in as little as five hours from a home wallbox (e-Expert 50kWh using an 11kW charger) – and can achieve an 80% charge in 30 minutes using a 100kW public rapid charge point.
+The e-Expert is offered with a choice of batteries.
+The first is a 50kWh unit, which Peugeot claims will return 148 miles' range on the WLTP cycle.
+There’s also a 75kWh version, which can do up to 211 miles on the same cycle.
+Depending on specification, the e-Expert can charge in as little as five hours from a home wallbox (the 50kWh model using an 11kW charger) – and can achieve an 80% charge in 30 minutes using a 100kW public rapid charge point.
 The larger-battery van will charge in seven hours and 30 minutes (11kW) and 45 minutes (100kW) respectively.